EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/04-Verify-Azure-Quota.md

 This solution requires an appropriate region where Azure OpenAI models are supported and those regions should contain required quota for `GPT-4o` and `text-embedding-ada-002` models.
 In this section, you should have:

 - [X] Verified your Azure OpenAI Models quota
-- [X] Authenticated with Azure
-- [X] Provisioned Azure resources and deployed the starter solution

 ## Request Azure OpenAI Models Quota¶